shikanime-studio/sapling-action/README.md

           gpg-passphrase: ${{ secrets.GPG_PASSPHRASE }}
 ```

-This configuration will enable the ghstack action to run whenever a comment is
+This configuration will enable the Sapling action to run whenever a comment is
 added to a pull request.

 ## Usage

-To use the ghstack action, add the following command to a comment in a pull
+To use the Sapling action, add the following command to a comment in a pull
 request for a ghstack pull request:

 ```